From: London, England

 During the tour of Scandinavia, it became apparent that the band's new members and musical direction called for a name change, so upon returning to England, a serious search began for a new moniker.
 One account of the group's naming, which has become almost legendary, has it that Keith Moon and John Entwistle, of the Who, had suggested in the past that a possible supergroup containing themselves, Jimmy Page, and Jeff Beck would go down like a "lead zeppelin", a term Entwistle used to describe a bad gig.
 The group deliberately dropped the "a" in "lead" at the suggestion of their manager, Peter Grant to prevent "thick Americans" from pronouncing it "leed".
 With a record not yet released, the band made their live debut under the name Led Zeppelin at the Mayfair Ballroom, Newcastle Upon Tyne on October 4, 1968, which was followed by a U.S. concert debut on December 26, 1968 in Denver, CO.

-Zeppelin's fifth LP ('Houses Of The Holy'), issued in the spring of 1973, was a dedication by the band to their fans who appeared at concert venues they dubbed "Houses of the Holy".
+Zeppelin's fifth LP (Houses Of The Holy), issued in the spring of 1973, was a dedication by the band to their fans who appeared at concert venues they dubbed "Houses of the Holy".
 It represents a musical turning point for the group, as they began to use more layering and production techniques in recording their songs.
 Although it initially received mixed reviews, it has since been regarded by critics as one of the band's finest albums.
 The LP's concert tour of North America in 1973 broke records for attendance, as they consistently filled large auditoriums and stadiums.
-At Tampa Stadium in Florida they played to 56,800 fans which broke the record set by The Beatles at Shea Stadium in 1965.
+At Tampa Stadium in Florida, they played to 56,800 fans which broke the record that had previously been set by The Beatles at Shea Stadium in 1965.

 Songs from this album played on TWOS: